aconchillo/guile-oauth/README.md

 ## OAuth 1.0a: Twitter client

 The following example details how to obtain the tweets of your Twitter home timeline.
-The complete example is available as a web application under the *examples* directory.
+A complete example is available as a web application under the *examples* directory.

-- Load the OAuth module:
+- Load the OAuth 1.0a module:

 ```
 > (use-modules (oauth oauth1))